open-source-labs/Chronos/examples/kubernetes/README.md

 **Mac Users:** Alternative to running the above commands, `cd` into the *scripts* folder and run the `startKuber.sh` script.

-2. `cd` into the `server` folder inside `chronos_npm_package`, then run `npm install` and `npm start`

-3. Check in Docker desktop if your containers have been created.
+2. Check in Docker desktop if your containers have been created.
 You should see something similar to the following:

 <p align="center">
   <img alt="Kubernetes containers created" src="../../assets/examples_kubernetes_created.png">